wumss/seminar/pages/home.md

 who are interested in learning new topics and presenting our new knowledge to others.

-We meet every Friday in MC 4045.
+We have yet to schedule talks for Spring 2017.
+Come back to the website nearer to the start of the term to check out the schedule.
 See our [FAQ](/faq/) for frequently asked questions, and the [archive](/archive/) for talks before today’s date.
 To browse talks by topic, see the [tags](/tags/) page.
-Here is a link to our [facebook group](https://www.facebook.com/groups/334849026859566/).
+Here is a link to our
+[facebook group](https://www.facebook.com/groups/334849026859566/).

 ## Talks for Spring 2017